Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Conclusions

-Spontaneous symmetry breaking~\cite{Wezel_SSBlecturenotes,Brauner2024Effective_SSB} is a corner stone of modern physics including the standard model of particle physics and since the SUI model provides its natural extension to the non-equilibrium regime~\cite{aritro2,aritro3,WezelBerry,Wezel_2008,Wezel_2009,Wezel10}, relativistic SUI models are of considerable interest towards treating quantum-to-classical transitions dynamically in the high energy setting.
-This is made all the more interesting due to the recent collider tests of quantum foundations~\cite{High_Bell_1,Timpson23_high_bell2}.
-Indeed, relativistic SUI models could be used to investigate known conundrums of thermalization time scales in relativistic heavy ion-collision physics~\cite{hypertriton}, as well as in phase transitions and non-equilibrium physics in early universe setting~\cite{CMB1,CMB2}, and in the black-hole information paradox~\cite{BH_Info_col1}.
+Spontaneous symmetry breaking~\cite{Wezel_SSBlecturenotes,Brauner2024Effective_SSB} is a corner stone of modern physics, from condensed matter to the standard model of particle physics and since the SUI models provides its natural extension in the non-equilibrium regime~\cite{aritro2,aritro3,WezelBerry,Wezel_2008,Wezel_2009,Wezel10}, they are of considerable interest towards treating such quantum-to-classical transitions dynamically both in non-relativistic systems as well as in the relativistic, high energy setting, such as probed in recent collider tests of quantum foundations~\cite{High_Bell_1,Timpson23_high_bell2}.
+Indeed, relativistic SUI models could be used to investigate known conundrums of thermalization time scales in relativistic heavy-ion-collision physics~\cite{hypertriton} and in symmetry breaking phase transitions and non-equilibrium physics in early universe~\cite{CMB1,CMB2}.
+The construction of such SUI models in the relativistic regime remain an open problem with both conceptual and technical subtleties~\cite{Bassi_rela_Jones_2021}.

-Crucially, note that although we have constructed equations of motion admitting long time steady states, interpolating between microcanonical equilibrium and the distribution corresponding to Born's rules, our analysis, however, does not specify \textit{why} these should be the preferred steady state distributions in the first place.
-Thus, a key open problem is also to understand the underlying source of such modifications, which would presumably inform these concerns.
+Crucially, note that although we have constructed equations of motion admitting long-time steady states, integrating microcanonical equilibrium and Born's rule, our analysis, however, does not specify \textit{why} these should be the preferred steady state distributions in the first place.
+Nor does it expose constraints controlling the mutual competition and co-existence of both thermalization and collapse mechanisms.
+Thus, a key open problem is also to understand the underlying source of such stochastic modifications, which would presumably inform these concerns.
 In the context of objective collapse models, its origins have been previously argued to emerge due to an instability of superposed space-times of massive gravitating quantum objects~\cite{Penrose_96,penrose14}.
+It has been argued that the black-hole information paradox motivates non-deterministic and non-unitary (irreversible) dynamics that map pure states to mixed states~\cite{BH_Info_col1,BH_Page1,BH_Hawking1982Unpredictability}.
+It has also been argued that incorporating classical gravity into a hybrid classical-quantum framework requires stochasticity and irreversibility for consistency~\cite{Oppenheim_Post_QG}.
+Indeed, whether such mechanisms could realize SUI like modifications, remains an open question.